 Concurrently with the closing of the acquisition of Bakersfield Renewable Fuels, LLC in May 2020, the Company entered into a Call Option Agreement with the seller, Alon Paramount, pursuant to which the Company granted to Alon Paramount an option to purchase from Global Clean Energy Holdings, Inc. up to 33 1/3% of the membership interests of a subsidiary that indirectly owns Bakersfield Renewable Fuels, LLC.
 The option exercise price is based on the cash purchase price that the Company paid for Bakersfield Renewable Fuels, LLC.
-The foregoing option can be exercised by Alon Paramount until the 90th day after the refinery meets certain operational criteria.
-Upon the exercise of the option, Alon Paramount will be allocated its share of the refinery's assets and liabilities and profits and losses.
+The option exercise price is based on the cash purchase price that the Company paid for Bakersfield Renewable Fuels, LLC.
+The option exercise of the option, Alon Paramount will be allocated its share of the refinery's assets and liabilities and profits and losses.
 Bakersfield Renewable Fuels, LLC is also responsible for all of the environmental liabilities and clean up costs associated with the Bakersfield Refinery.